leekwoon/study/docs/temp/dc-plan.md

   - In the case take out shot their can be many candidates.
 Thus, It  has relatively small probability compared to shot of other strategy
   - Shot data is imbalanced
   - There must be existing the loss of variety of the strategies. (continuous -> 32x32)
-  - The optimal shot from our policy net might not consider the riskiness of the strategy by the shot uncertainty.
+  - The optimal shot from our policy net might not consider the riskiness of the strategy by the shot uncertainty. $x$

 **Data Analysis**